-In the United States, there are thousands of airports.
-They range from small, regional airports that see very little traffic to some of the world’s largest and busiest airports that millions of people travel through.
+There are thousands of airports in the United States.
+They range from small, regional airports with little traffic to some of the world’s largest and busiest airports, through which millions of people travel.

 What makes one airport more popular and busy than another?
 It could be the location, the amenities, or the ease of navigating your way to the gates.
-To answer this question, we’ve taken a look at the top 10 busiest airports in the USA to see what makes them stand out from the rest.
+To answer this question, we’ve looked at the top 10 busiest airports in the USA to see what makes them stand out.

 1. Hartsfield-Jackson Atlanta International Airport (ATL)

-Hartsfield-Jackson Atlanta International Airport is located in Atlanta, Georgia, just 10 miles from the downtown area.
+Hartsfield-Jackson Atlanta International Airport is located in Atlanta, Georgia, just 10 miles from downtown.
 The airport opened in 1926 and has grown to cover more than 4,500 acres of space with 5 runways.

 Atlanta International Airport isn’t just one of the busiest airports in the USA; it is the busiest.
 It regularly welcomes over 100 million passengers each year.
 Even during the height of the COVID-19 pandemic, over 75 million people travelled through Hartsfield-Jackson Atlanta International Airport.

-Although ATL is the busiest airport in the USA, it is not the largest in size.
-In fact, Atlanta International Airport is not even in the top 10 largest airports in the USA.
+Although ATL is the busiest airport in the USA, it is not the largest.
+In fact, Atlanta International Airport is not even among the top 10 largest airports in the USA.
 Despite its small size compared to other airports, many passengers love to fly from ATL.

-Atlanta International Airport is one of the busiest airports in the USA, thanks to it being the largest hub for Delta Air Lines, a major airline based in the United States.
-Delta Air Lines is one of the oldest airlines in the world and is the second largest globally by total passengers and number of departures.
+Atlanta International Airport is one of the busiest airports in the USA, thanks to its role as the largest hub for Delta Air Lines, a major airline based in the United States.
+Delta Air Lines is one of the world’s oldest airlines and the second largest globally in terms of total passengers and number of departures.

 In addition to being the busiest airport in the USA, Atlanta International Airport is the busiest airport in the world.
-In fact, it has held the title of the world’s busiest airport since 1998.
+It has held the title of the world’s busiest airport since 1998.
 ATL has also been voted the most efficient airport in the world for the past 18 years.

 2. Dallas/Fort Worth International Airport (DFW)

-Dallas/Fort Worth International Airport comes in second on the list of the top 10 busiest airports in the USA.
-Located in Dallas in the North of Texas, the airport is so large that it needs its own postal code.
+Dallas/Fort Worth International Airport is second on the list of the top 10 busiest airports in the USA.
+Located in Dallas, North Texas, the airport is so large that it needs its own postal code.

 DFW spans an impressive 17,000 acres.
-The airport hosts 7 runways and 5 terminals for flights that head to over 250 different destinations across the country and the world.
-Because of its size, the airport has its own police, fire department, and medical services.
+The airport hosts 7 runways and 5 terminals for flights to over 250 destinations across the country and the world.
+Because of its size, the airport has a police, fire department, and medical services.

-Dallas/Fort Worth International Airport sees nearly 1000 departures each day, cementing its place on the list of busiest airports in the USA.
-With over 62 million passengers in 2022, DFW is also the second busiest airport in the world by passenger traffic.
+Dallas/Fort Worth International Airport sees nearly 1000 departures daily, cementing its place on the list of busiest airports in the USA.
+With over 62 million passengers in 2022, DFW is also the second busiest airport in the world regarding passenger traffic.

 Second to just the Delta Air Line hub at Atlanta International Airport, DFW is home to one of the largest airline hubs in the world.
 American Airlines, the largest airline in the world by passenger numbers and fleet size, is based out of Dallas/Fort Worth International Airport.

 American Airlines sees more than 200 million passengers each year, or 500,000 each day.
-They operate nearly 7,000 flights daily to over 300 destinations in 50 countries around the world.
+They operate nearly 7,000 flights daily to over 300 destinations in 50 countries worldwide.
 Their hub in Dallas secures DFW’s place on the list of the top 10 busiest airports in the USA.

 3. Denver International Airport (DEN)